-□ VENTILATE ENGINE COMPARTMENT - Tilt the seat to the rear and keep open for several minutes to purge gasoline fumes from the engine compartment.
+□VENTILATE ENGINE COMPARTMENT - Open the storage compartment lid, take out the storage box and remove the seat, and keep open for several minutes to purge gasoline fumes from the engine compartment.

 A concentration of gasoline fumes in the engine compartment can cause a fire or explosion.